Founding partners

 The Arctic remains one of the least explored regions on Earth.
 This is especially true of the Arctic deep ocean, with an average depth of over 1000 meters, much of its seafloor in Arctic latitudes challenging to explore.
 However, within this expansive, deep, and cold environment lie biodiverse habitats teeming with myriad species and ecosystems, many of which remain undiscovered or under-studied by science.

-The Ocean Census Arctic Deep Expedition is poised to redefine our understanding of species diversity in this region.
-Led by The Nippon Foundation-Nekton Ocean Census Alliance, UiT (The Arctic University of Norway), and REV Ocean, this groundbreaking expedition brings together a multidisciplinary team of 36 scientists and media experts from 15 leading academic institutions to explore, research, and document this underexplored region.
+The Ocean Census Arctic Deep Expedition was poised to redefine our understanding of species diversity in this region.
+Led by The Nippon Foundation-Nekton Ocean Census Alliance, UiT (The Arctic University of Norway), and REV Ocean, this groundbreaking expedition brought together a multidisciplinary team of 36 scientists and media experts from 15 leading academic institutions to explore, research, and document this underexplored region.

-Departing from Tromsø, Norway, on May 3rd aboard the Institute of Marine Research’s RV Kronprins Haakon, the Ocean Census Arctic Deep Expedition marks the inaugural leg of UiT’s EXTREME24 mission.
-Armed with REV Ocean’s 6000-metre-rated ROV Aurora, the expedition will sample and film the remote and enigmatic marine environment of the Fram Strait passage between Greenland and Svalbard.
+Departing from Tromsø, Norway, on May 3rd 2024 aboard the Institute of Marine Research’s RV Kronprins Haakon, the Ocean Census Arctic Deep Expedition marked the inaugural leg of UiT’s EXTREME24 mission.
+Armed with REV Ocean’s 6000-metre-rated ROV Aurora, the expedition sampled and filmed the remote and enigmatic marine environment of the Fram Strait passage between Greenland and Svalbard.
 The research area encompasses a diverse range of deep-sea habitats, including the Knipovich Ridge, Dumshaff Abyssal Plain, Jøtul vent field, Svyatogor Ridge, Alta Seamount, and Molløy Deep—the deepest point in the Arctic Sea at 5550 meters.

 The Ocean Census mandate is to expand our knowledge of ocean biodiversity worldwide.
 In light of climate change, the biodiversity crisis, and other anthropogenic impacts, accelerating species discovery is imperative.
 Given that some of these unique Arctic habitats are targeted for deep-sea mining and extractive practices, the expedition to explore this region is crucial.